EVERSE-ResearchSoftware/RSQKit/pages/research_communities/TEMPLATE_your_software_practice.md

 - Describe how the development is organised (e.g. is it one person, many, how are they organised)
 - Who are the users - how experienced are they

-## Technical aspects <!-- do not delete this heading and write your text below it -->
+## Technical Aspects <!-- do not delete this heading and write your text below it -->

 - What is the tier(s) of software involved (e.g. Tier1: Analysis code; Tier 2: Prototype Tools; Tool 3: Research software infrastructure (including services))
 - Techical specifications: